King Oyster Mushroom Stir Fry

 Instructions

 • Wash and dry the king oyster mushrooms and garlic stems.
-Cut them into 1 1/2 inch sticks.
+Cut both vegetables into 1 1/2 inch sticks.

 • Heat oil in a wok or stir fry pan under medium/high heat.
 Toss in the mushrooms and garlic stems.
 Stir so they do not stick to the bottom of the pan.
 Add 2-3 tablespoons of water and cover with a lid.
 This causes the vegetables to steam as they cook.